Seafield Primary School

 0 comments

-Primary 6/7 have had a fantastic week in school, with lots of great learning activities in class.
-On Friday morning, we discussed our week in school and decided that we would like to share these thoughts about our learning:
+Primary 6/7 have had a wonderful week with lots of exciting learning activities in class.
+On Friday morning, we discussed our week in school and decided that we would like to share these thoughts about our learning this week:

 Tickled Pink (things that we feel went well):